semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of November 2, 2020

 **(Updated) UI updates and improvements**
-UI was updated to address the most common points received as feedback in the beta phase.
+The UI was updated to address the most common feedback in the beta phase.
 Some of the improvements made include:

 - Added the "Projects" menu in the header for easier navigation.
 - Added more visual structure to emphasize individual elements.
-- Redesigned workflow item in workflow list to make branches more prominent.
+- Redesigned workflow items in the workflow list to make branches more prominent.
-- Added "My starred items" tab on the home page.
+- Added a "My starred items" tab on the home page.
 - Added icons to make it easier to differentiate Branch/PR/Tag triggers in the workflow list.
 - Nicer UI for manual promotions.

 We appreciate your feedback and encourage you to send any suggestions to [our feedback inbox](mailto:feedback@semaphoreci.com?subject=Beta%20Feedback).

 **(New) Semaphore Container Registry**
-For your convenience we have introduced Semaphore Container Registry.
+For your convenience, we have introduced the Semaphore Container Registry.
 Inside the Semaphore environment, you can pull these Docker images without any restrictions or limitations.

 You can find the list of supported images in [our documentation](/ci-cd-environment/semaphore-registry-images/).

 **(Improved) macOS Xcode 12 image update**
-**(Updated)** Xcode 12.1 installed, to switch version simply use `xcversion select 12.1`
+**(Updated)** Xcode 12.1 installed.
+To switch version simply use `xcversion select 12.1`

 **(Updated)** Updated packages: